Quality of justice systems in EU member states

 Evaluation of the mutual trust and judicial cooperation in criminal matters

 The Dutch Ministry of Security and Justice has cooperated with its counterparts in France and Germany on an international project to develop a methodology for evaluating mutual trust and judicial cooperation in criminal matters of the EU member states.
 The first steps were taken by the Netherlands in 2009 and an international project team began work in 2011, producing for example a survey to be presented to public prosecutors in each of the 28 EU member states.
 Peer reviews were also carried out in the Netherlands, France and Germany.
-The was presented in May 2013 at a European conference in The Hague.
+The final report was presented in May 2013 at a European conference in The Hague.

 Other justice initiatives in EU member states